Photo of Dr Gene Bukhman

 Associate Professor of Global Health and Social Medicine, Harvard Medical School

-Dr Gene Bukhman is a cardiologist and medical anthropologist who directs the Center for Integration Science at Brigham and Women’s Hospital and the Program on Global Noncommunicable Disease (NCDs) and Social Change at Harvard Medical School.
+Dr Gene Bukhman is a cardiologist and cultural anthropologist who directs the Center for Integration Science in Global Health Equity at Brigham and Women’s Hospital and the Program on Global Noncommunicable Disease (NCDs) and Social Change at Harvard Medical School.
 He is an Associate Professor of Medicine and an Associate Professor of Global Health and Social Medicine.
-He is also the Senior Health and Policy Advisor on NCDs at Partners In Health (PIH) where he directs the NCD Synergies project.
 Between 2010 and 2015, he was the Senior Technical Advisor on NCDs to the Rwanda Ministry of Health.
 Over the past 15 years, Dr. Bukhman has argued that for those living in extreme poverty, NCDs are best understood as part of the “long tail” of global health equity that demands a new “science of integration.”
-He has translated this critique into practical delivery strategies that are now impacting patients' lives in more than a dozen countries.
-He is the author of more than 100 peer-reviewed publications and book chapters that apply a range of methodologies from ethnography and archival research to epidemiology and mathematical modelling to identify solutions to the problem of “NCDI Poverty.”
-Dr. Bukhman was the lead-author and co-chair of the 1996-2020 Lancet Commission on Reframing NCDs and Injuries for the Poorest Billion, and is currently co-chair of the 22-country NCDI Poverty Network launched in December of 2020 to support implementation of the Lancet Commission’s recommendations.
+He has translated this critique into practical delivery strategies such PEN-Plus (the Package of Essential Noncommunicable Disease Interventions – Plus).
+These strategies are now impacting the lives of thousands of people living with severe childhood-onset conditions such as type 1 diabetes, sickle cell disease, and rheumatic and congenital heart disease in more than a dozen countries.
+He is the author of more than 125 peer-reviewed publications and book chapters that apply a range of methodologies from ethnography and archival research to epidemiology and mathematical modelling to identify solutions to the problem of “NCDI Poverty.”
+Dr. Bukhman was the lead-author and co-chair of the 2016-2020 Lancet Commission on Reframing NCDs and Injuries for the Poorest Billion.
+He is currently co-chair of the 27-country NCDI Poverty Network launched in December of 2020 to support implementation of the Lancet Commission’s recommendations.
+In 2023, he received the World Heart Federation award for Outstanding Contribution to Global Cardiovascular Health.
+He is currently leading the Lancet Series on Integration Science for Global Health Equity.

 Address: